razvr/AgentMains-Bot/docs/developers/events.md

 A ChaosCore bot will emit events during the lifecycle of the bot.

-You can listen and handle these events by calling `chaos.on('event', handler)` or `chaos.addEventListener('event', handler)`.
-Additionally, you can add before and after event handlers by prefixing `event` with `:before` or `:after` respectfully.
+You can listen and handle these events by calling `chaos.on('event', handler)`.
+Additionally, you can add before and after event handlers using with `event:before` and `event:after` respectfully.
 All handlers for each stage will be run before the next stage completes.

 You can emit your own events, or emit existing events for testing, with `chaos.emit('event', payload)`. `.emit` returns an Observable that can be